Sakizaya people: Modern times

 In 2004, the community presented a petition for official ethnic group status to the Council of Indigenous Peoples based on historical, linguistic and cultural data.
 This was officially filed on 13 October 2005.
 Eventually, the petition was approved on 17 January 2007, recognizing them as a distinct ethnic group.

 Like other Taiwanese Aborigines, the Sakizaya face contemporary social and economic challenges.
 These include urbanization of the youth, a phenomenon that may affect their culture.

 Language

 The Sakizaya language was classified as a dialect of Nataoran Amis, a Formosan language that belongs to the Austronesian language family.
 However, the National Chengchi University opened the classification to debate, stating that Sakizaya remains 60–70 percent different from the Amis language despite the two groups living together.
 Currently, there are about 2,000 speakers of the language.

-The people also speaks several other languages.
-These include languages spoken by the peoples where they have hidden such as Amis, and Mandarin, the official language of the country.
+The people also speak several other languages.
+These include languages spoken by the peoples where they have hidden such as Amis, and Mandarin, the official language of the Republic of China.